vekatze/neut/book/src/modules.md

 In `build-option`, you can use environment variables and shell interpolations.

+The options are expanded every time the target is built.
+If the expansion differs from the one of the previous build, the artifacts of the target are discarded and built again.

 The field `build-option` is optional.
 The default value of `build-option` is `[]`.

 ### `allocator`